Thomas Sully: Career

-Professional Connections and Honors
+Professional connections and honors

 Sully was one of the founding members of The Musical Fund Society in Philadelphia.
 He painted the portraits of many of the musicians and composers who were also members.
+In 1812, he was elected as an honorary member of the Pennsylvania Academy of Fine Arts and served in multiple roles including as a member of the board of directors until 1831.
 In 1835, Sully was elected a member of the American Philosophical Society.

 Death and legacy

-Sully died in Philadelphia on November 5, 1872 and was interred in Laurel Hill Cemetery.
+Sully died in Philadelphia on November 5, 1872, and was interred in Laurel Hill Cemetery.

 His book Hints to Young Painters was published posthumously.

 His paintings are held and displayed permanently in many of the world's leading art museums.
 Two of Sully's portraits hang in the chambers of the Dialectic and Philanthropic societies of the University of North Carolina.
 Portraits, including that of President James K. Polk, were commissioned of notable alumni from the Societies.
 The obverse design of the United States Seated Liberty coinage, which began with the Gobrecht dollar in 1836 and lasted until 1891, was based on his work.
 The Sully painting Portrait of Anna and Harriet Coleman was sold at auction in 2013 for $145,000.